FREQUENTLY ASKED QUESTIONS ABOUT CPW-UAW LOCAL 4100 NEXT STEPS

 9. Who is currently in the Union leadership?

-10. What are the Officer positions and when will we hold elections?
+10. What are the Officer positions?

 Consistent with the UAW’s Constitution, our Local Union will have an executive board made up of the following 9 officers: President, Vice President, Financial Secretary, Recording Secretary, Trustees (3), Sergeant-at-arms and Guide.